 The model can be adapted to both short-run and long-run contexts.

 At its simplest, the model applies to a short run in which productive capacity is taken as given and the economy is stationary other than when adjusting to one-off exogenous changes in demand.
-In this simplest form of the model, total employment and sector b productivity are taken as given.
 All demand other than induced net private consumption and job-guarantee spending are considered autonomous of income.
 Induced private consumption is assumed to vary directly with income in accordance with a constant net marginal propensity to consume, in contrast to the inverse response of job-guarantee spending to changes in income.

 In long run applications of the model, the economy (including its productive capacity) grows over time and private investment is considered endogenous, with the share of private investment in total income changing at a variable rate in response to sustained movements in the rate of capacity utilization.
 Both output and capacity are considered demand determined.